-Today, Otaru is best known throughout Japan for its high quality sushi (especially sea urchin), and its spider crab.
+Today, Otaru is best known throughout Japan for its high-quality sushi (especially sea urchin), and its spider crab.
 The city is also known for Otaru Beer, its very popular brewery.
-In winter, the city also has ski slopes overlooking the bay.
-Note that it is not common to ski while contemplating the sea…

 Located in Hokkaido Prefecture in Japan, Sapporo is one of the largest and most interesting cities in the country!
 Known in particular for having been the location of the first industrial brewery in Japan, it hides many other advantages.
-Temples, parks, mountains and various monuments to visit.
+Temples, parks, mountains, and various monuments to visit.
 Sapporo has many surprises to offer.
-Here are some of the highlight in Sapporro:
+Here are some of the highlights in Sapporro:

 Pass by Odori Park to enjoy a stroll through this magnificent place.
 It is 1.5 km long and is divided into 5 parts: Exchange, Border, Oasis, Meetings and Flowers.
 Each part of the park has its own environment.

-During our many trips to Niseko, we stayed at many different hotels and apartment.
-If you have a bigger budget, we highly recommend Ki Niseko hotel.
+During our many trips to Niseko, we stayed at many different hotels and apartments.
+If you have a bigger budget, we highly recommend Ki Niseko Hotel.
 This ski-in/ski-out hotel is located right next to the Gondola in Hirafu.
 Ki Niseko has it’s private onsen area, ski valet, cafe and restaurant.
 The rooms are spacious and beautifully designed.
-Check it out here.

-If you are a bit more on a budget, we recommend Flow Niseko, very nice apartments located in lower Hirafu.
+If you are a bit more on a budget, we recommend Flow Niseko, a very nice apartment located in lower Hirafu.
 The location is also great, near restaurants and onsen, just a few minutes walk to the chairlift, or the bus stop.
 Our stay at Flow Niseko was great.
-Check it out here.

 By Bus from Sapporo

 We ranked Niseko as one of our favorite places on Earth.
 YUP, that’s right (not a hyperbole)!

 For more fun in Hokkaido, make sure to visit Furano for a few days.
 We highly recommend it.

-20 BEST THINGS TO SEE IN HOKKAIDO: here
+- 20 BEST THINGS TO SEE IN HOKKAIDO

-20 BEST THINGS TO SEE IN OTARU, HOKKAIDO, JAPAN: here
+- 20 GREAT THINGS TO SEE IN OTARU

-30 BEST THINGS TO SEE IN SAPPORO: here
+- 30 INCREDIBLE THINGS TO SEE IN SAPPORO

-20 INCREDIBLE THINGS TO SEE IN HAKODATE: here
+- 12 INCREDIBLE THINGS TO SEE IN LAKE TOYA

-16 BEST THINGS TO SEE IN JOZANKEI ONSEN: here
+- 16 BEST THINGS TO SEE IN JOZANKEI ONSEN